In this expository article, you’ll see what to expect in your next Personal Training job interview and much more.

 After all, you won’t create a very good impression if you show up at your local gym only to find you should have been sitting down at HQ!

-While you COULD use Google maps to do this, it’s better to find it in person.
+While you COULD use Google Maps to do this, finding it in person is better.

 The extra familiarity can help with pre-interview nerves.

-2. Plan your route – make sure you know how you are going to get to your interview.
+2. Plan your route – ensure you know how to get to your interview.

-The last thing you want to do is get lost and end up being late.
+The last thing you want to do is get lost and be late.